listedlinked/newsvn/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/solaris-qt (GUI, 32-bit) or bin/32/solarisd (headless, 32-bit)
+- bin/32/amsterdamcoin-qt (GUI, 32-bit) or bin/32/amsterdamcoind (headless, 32-bit)
-- bin/64/solaris-qt (GUI, 64-bit) or bin/64/solarisd (headless, 64-bit)
+- bin/64/amsterdamcoin-qt (GUI, 64-bit) or bin/64/amsterdamcoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run solaris-qt.exe.
+Unpack the files into a directory, and then run amsterdamcoin-qt.exe.

 ### OSX